Soviet-Inc/Russian-Roulette/readme.md

 For more help use help!

---Notes--
+>--Notes--

 Roulettes are capitalistic, the safe ones
-Dangerouse things are more fun
+Dangerous things are more fun
 ^ Well sometimes they are
---Commands--
+>--Commands--

 help
 roulette